NeilJustice/ZenUnitAndMetalMock/README.md

 Step 1 of 1:

-Run `./LinuxCMakeBuildInstall.sh` to CMake with Ninja, build with the default C++ compiler, and install with Linux the ZenUnit include tree and Debug, Release, RelWithDebInfo, and MinSizeRel static libraries.
+Run `./LinuxCMakeBuildInstall.sh <InstallDirectory>` to CMake with Ninja, build with the default C++ compiler, and install with Linux the ZenUnit include tree and Debug, Release, RelWithDebInfo, and MinSizeRel static libraries.

 `LinuxCMakeBuildInstall.sh` performs these CMake, build, and install actions: